AndreBerzun/aiwiki/Thoughts.md

 ### Game Plan
 [x] Delve into danswers implementation
 [x] Pick a eval framework
--> How does ir_measures work in relation to chunks?
+[X] How does ir_measures work in relation to chunks?
 Figure out how to wrap the tool [ ] Dive more into BEIR, understand data sets and maybe use them [ ] Generate more synthetic test data for my datasets
   - Create ground truth with human-labeled graded qrels